ezra-bible-app/ezra-bible-app/README.md

 * **Arch Linux:** Use your favorite AUR package manager to install *[ezra-project](https://aur.archlinux.org/packages/ezra-project)* (or *[ezra-project-git](https://aur.archlinux.org/packages/ezra-project-git)*), e.g.: `yay -S ezra-project`.

 ### macOS
 Install Ezra Project by downloading the DMG file.
 After opening the DMG file from Finder you can either just test-run Ezra Project (double-click the icon), or drag-and-drop the icon to the Applications folder to install it.
-Note, that macOS may warn you that this is an app downloaded from the internet.
+Note, that macOS will warn you that this is an app downloaded from the internet.
 That message must be acknowledged before you can run the application.

 ## Technology
 Ezra Project is a web-based desktop application based on [Electron](https://electronjs.org/).
 It is programmed in JavaScript, uses [SQLite](https://www.sqlite.org) as its database and HTML with [jQuery UI](https://jqueryui.com/) for its frontend.
 Bible translation modules are managed using [node-sword-interface](https://github.com/tobias-klein/node-sword-interface).